Perils of Parallelism: Transaction Fee Mechanisms under Execution Uncertainty: Contingent Transactions

 \begin{definition}[User Risk] For a transaction $\tx$ executed in schedule $\schedule$ from initial state $\state$, the \emph{user risk} is

 That is, the user risk is the amount the user actually pays in excess of the user-ideal fee. \end{definition}

-However, if the user does not pay for contingent objects then for the scheduler, that user's transaction does not pay its attainable value, reducing the utility that the scheduler generates.
-This entails the scheduler's risk.
-As a reminder, we use paid fee as a proxy for the scheduler's utility, and this extends to the definition of risk.
+However, if contingent objects are not paid for, then contingent transactions do not pay their attainable value.
+This reduces the scheduler's utility and thus also increases its risk.
+As a reminder, paid fee is a proxy for the scheduler's utility, and this extends to the definition of risk.

 \begin{definition}[Scheduler Risk] For a transaction $\tx$ scheduled under $\schedule$ from initial state $\state$, the \emph{scheduler risk} is

 Thus the scheduler risk measures the shortfall between the fee the scheduler expected in the best configuration and the fee actually collected. \end{definition}